 - Summary 01:03:24

-Again the new custom extension functionality is opening the door into the wide open for Watson Assistant to consume a nearly unlimited number of integrations.
-Now extension and webhooks can be used, which all the integration possible including the out of the box, and the search with Watson Discovery it feels like that Watson Assistant can be used to address all business challenges.
+Again the new custom extension functionality is opening the door for Watson Assistant to consume a nearly unlimited number of integrations.
+Now we can combine the new functionality extensions made for Action skills with webhooks made for Dialog skills, which all the integration possible, including the out-of-the-box and the search with Watson Discovery; it feels like Watson Assistant can be used to address all business challenges.

-That motivated me to create an example which starts from scratch from the development of a simple REST API application to the containerization and the deployment to the cloud and the definition an own Open API.
+That motivated me to create an example that starts from scratch, from the development of a simple REST API application to the containerization and the deployment to the cloud and the definition of an own Open API.